Polygon segmentations

 return decoded, k_predictions, k_targets

-Up to this point, I defined the encoder and decoder.
+Up to this point, the encoder and decoder have been defined.

-Since the encoder and decoder use nodes in batches, it seems that they cannot recognize each graph separately.
+Since the encoder and decoder process nodes in batches, they cannot recognize each graph separately.

-Because I wanted to train the model on how many segmentations to divide the graph into when a graph is input,
+Because the model also needs to learn how many segmentations a graph should be divided into when a graph is input,

 The segmenter generates the segmentations using

-It then sorts the generated links in order of connection strength, and the predictor decides how many links to use.
+It then sorts the generated links in order of connection strength, and the predictor determines how many links to use.

 Training and evaluating

-The model has been trained for 500 epochs, during which both the training loss and validation loss were recorded to monitor the training progress and convergence.
+The model was trained for 500 epochs, during which both the training loss and the validation loss were recorded to monitor the training progress and convergence.
 As shown in the plots:

 - According to the top plots, both the training loss and validation loss decrease quickly initially and then generalize.

-- All evaluation metrics (accuracy, F1 score, recall, and AUROC) show rapid improvement initially and then stabilize, having good generalization.
+- All evaluation metrics (accuracy, F1 score, recall, and AUROC) improve rapidly at first and then stabilize, indicating good generalization.

-This may be due to the impact of
+This concern may stem from the effect of

-Based on the visualization of some of the test data, it is evident that the model accurately predicts polygons that do not require segmenting.
+Based on the visualization of some of the test data, the model clearly predicts polygons that do not require segmenting with high accuracy.

 This suggests that the model may be

-High performance on negative samples might not accurately reflect the model's ability to identify positive cases correctly.
+High performance on negative samples may not accurately reflect the model's ability to identify positive cases correctly.

 Taking inspiration from

-to evaluate segmentation quality and create a reliable evaluation metric.
+GeometricLoss was therefore defined to evaluate segmentation quality and provide a reliable evaluation metric.

 The

-aims to quantify the discrepancy between predicted and ground-truth geometric structures within a
+GeometricLoss aims to quantify the discrepancy between the predicted and ground-truth geometric structures within a

 - Polygon Creation from Node Features: Each graph's node features, representing coordinates, are converted into a polygon.